pjIowa/unileverModeler/README.md

-plot UL_L and UL_A log returns together
+plot UL_L and UL_A log returns on same plot

 write ARIMAX model for UL_A using UL_L